felixlu07/erpnext_rdss/wiki_page/docs/Alexander_Disease.md

 - Assistive devices
 - Respiratory support
 - Management of specific symptoms
+- Specialized educational interventions
+- Psychological support for patients and families

 ### Clinical Trials and Studies
 - Limited clinical trials due to rarity of condition